Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Documentation doubles as training material and quality control

-Compression Tactic 1: Document Core Delivery Process Before Posting Job
+Compression Tactic 1: Document Your Core Delivery Process Before Posting a $50K–$90K Hiring Role

 Start with process documentation, not a job posting.
-Your goal: write down every step of how you deliver your core service before you hire anyone to help with it.
+Your goal is to write down every step of how you deliver your core service before you hire anyone to help with it.

 Weeks 1–2 are pure documentation.
 You’re not hiring yet.
 You’re clarifying what work actually needs to be done and how you currently do it.